raghad-althagafi/Cpit405/README.md

 </ul>

 **Form Handling:**
 The contact form uses React state management to handle form inputs and submission.
-Form validation ensures all required fields are filled correctly before submission.
-The form data is sent to the backend for processing and storage.
+The form data is sent to the backend for processing.

 **Backend Integration:**
 The contact form submissions are processed through a PHP endpoint that:
 <ul>
 <li>Validates the incoming data</li>
 <li>Sends submissions</li>
-<li>Sends email notifications to the admin</li>
 <li>Returns success/error responses to the frontend</li>
 </ul>